-Stand-alone calculators are permitted (no apps), but only for calculations-not as a place to store information.
+Stand-alone calculators are permitted (no apps), as is a single 3×5 inch card of notes.
 Students may not share any materials, including calculators.

 Missed Checkpoints Checkpoints can be made up in cases of documented emergency (medical or personal), or if arrangements are made in advance (for sports, etc.).
 Otherwise, unexcused absences reduce the number of the attempts available to you.